 My mother has very restless nights, she wakes up between 1am and 5 am and tries to get up out of bed and wander, it can be 2-6x a night.
 Our worst nightmare happened three weeks ago when she got up and fell beside her bed and had a displaced fracture of the pelvis.
 She is on the mend but night time is a serious safety issue for us.
-I have ordered a bed alarm mat that works like a baby monitor that alerts us if she gets up off the pad as well as putting cushioned… read more
+I have ordered a bed alarm mat that works like a baby monitor that alerts us if she gets up off the pad as well as putting cushioned mats by her bed to cushion a… read more

 I use melatonin for my mom and she sleeps like a rock.
 I used the gummies first.
 Now I use the liquid.
 She has progressed and doesn't swallow solid foods like she use to.

 I am trying to figure out how to help my mother-in-law who has been with us 2 months.

 I need an official diagnosis but would like more details on caregiving and what level she's at, and whether certain meds are affecting her paranoia.
 Need advice on psychiatric meds, etc. So do I go to appointments using HER insurance?
 Or go to my own psychiatrist and ask questions about her?
 (I don't actually have one) How do you manage these things?

 And I'm afraid to say to her "you have Alzheimers so I need… read more

 I'm getting frustrated with having to repeat instructions over and over again.
 How do others on here deal with this?